 This is a must-attend session for those who plan to compete for government contracts.
 Rules and regulations change frequently, and new requirements are placed on industry.
 Industry must have a clear understanding of the mission needs of the border operators.
 Government and industry experts will discuss best practices and explain how to best leverage the many opportunities that support the daily mission of CBP and other agencies.
 Government panelists will include Senior Executives from CBP procurement and the new office of Operations Support.

-Check back soon for more information on the 2020 conference agenda and join our list to be notified when registration is open!
+Check back soon in December for more information on the 2020 conference agenda.